Liam-Malone/Liam-Malone/README.md

 I'm a Comp Sci (also Linguistics and Spanish) student who plays around with many languages (programming and human/spoken)

-Currently I'm diving deeper and deeper into Zig and having a lot of fun
+Currently I'm diving deeper and deeper into Zig (using it for game development) and having a lot of fun

-(_I was all-in on Rust for a while, but the language is hard and I need a bit of a break, I will return to it though_)
+(_I was all-in on Rust for a while, but the language is quite hard and I need a bit of a break, I will return to it though_)
 > (_I have Luca Palmieri's [`Zero to Production in Rust`](https://www.zero2prod.com) sitting on my desk_)

 <br>